harrythegemini/GU-ANLY-580-FALL-2021/github-setup.md

 		$ git remote add origin https://github.com/<YOUR-GITHUB-HANDLE>/GU-ANLY-580-FALL-2021.git

 10. Before proceeding, check that your remote branches are correct.
-You should have a `origin` remote pointed at `https://github.com/<YOUR-GITHUB-HANDLE>/GU-ANLY-580-FALL-2021.git`, and an `upstream` remote pointed at `https://github.com/chrislarson1/GU-ANLY-580-FALL-2021.git`:
+You should have a `origin` remote pointed at `https://github.com/<YOUR-GITHUB-HANDLE>/GU-ANLY-580-FALL-2021.git`, and an `upstream` remote pointed at `https://github.com/chrislarson1/GU-ANLY-580-FALL-2021.git`.

 		$ git remote --v

+11. Say outloud to yourself 100 times repeatedly, I will never, ever run `git push upstream`.
+This is critically important.
+We are using free tier Github which doesn't come with branch protection.
+If you push your code to the upstream remote, you are pushing your code to the main repository where everyone can see it.
+Don't do this!
+There are ways to explictely prevent this, but to make life easy for the instructor and the TAs, let's use the honor system.

-11. Next, push the cloned repository up to your remote:
+12. Next, push the cloned repository up to your remote:

 		$ git push -u origin

-12. Give the instructor access to your repository by going to your repo in the github UI and clicking `Settings -> Manage Access -> Invite a Collaborator` and adding `chrislarson1`.
+13. Give the instructor access to your repository by going to your repo in the github UI and clicking `Settings -> Manage Access -> Invite a Collaborator` and adding `chrislarson1`.

 #
 ##  Syncing your fork